 The Yuma Desalting Plant, located four miles west of Yuma, was built to reduce the salinity of pumped drainage water from the Wellton-Mohawk Irrigation and Drainage District before the water is returned to the Colorado River.
-Pending completion and operation of desalting projects, the U.S. adopted an interim measure to achieve the agreed upon salinity differential.
-This measure consisted of discharging all Wellton-Mohawk pumped drainage water into the United States Bypass Drain, which would convey these waters to the Santa Clara Slough (Cienega de Santa Clara) on the Gulf of California in Mexico.
-An equal volume of other water consisting of drainage return flows above Northerly International Boundary (NIB) and Colorado River water from upstream storage would be substituted for the diverted waters.
+Pending completion and operation of desalting projects, the U.S. adopted an interim measure to achieve the agreed-upon salinity differential.
+This measure consisted of discharging all Wellton-Mohawk pumped drainage water into the United States Bypass Drain, which conveys these waters to the Santa Clara Slough (Cienega de Santa Clara) on the Gulf of California in Mexico.
+The water diverted to the United States Bypass Drain is then substituted by an equal volume of other water consisting of drainage return flows above the Northerly International Boundary (NIB) and Colorado River water from upstream storage.

-Table 4 shows quantities of United States Bypass Drain water delivered, including the 2008 delivery, at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242, since the Act of 1974.
-A volume of 6,826 tcm (5,534 af)7 of Bypass Drain water was discharged into the Colorado River during 2008.
+Table 4 shows quantities of United States Bypass Drain water delivered, including the 2009 delivery of 141,567 tcm $(114,770 \text{ af})^7$, at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242 since the Act of 1974.
+A volume of 2,448 tcm $(1,985 \text{ af})^8$ of Bypass Drain water was discharged back into the Colorado River above SIB during 2009.